arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_document.md

 @RESTRETURNCODES

 @RESTRETURNCODE{201}
-is returned if the document was replaced successfully and *waitForSync* was *true*.
+is returned if the document was updated successfully and *waitForSync* was *true*.

 @RESTRETURNCODE{202}
-is returned if the document was replaced successfully and *waitForSync* was *false*.
+is returned if the document was updated successfully and *waitForSync* was *false*.

 @RESTRETURNCODE{400}